 - Improves pump runtime and performance

-- Helps prevent pump shutdowns causes by gas lock
+- Helps prevent pump shutdowns caused by gas lock

-- Work in conjunction with and can reduce the need for expensive gas-handling devices that are still susceptible to gas lock
+- Work in conjunction with and can reduce the need for expensive ESP gas handling devices that are still susceptible to gas lock

 - No moving parts